openshift/cluster-api-actuator-pkg/docs/tests.md

 #### Cluster autoscaler cluster operator status should be available
 * Parallel: Yes
 * ExecTime: ~2s on AWS
+* Recommendation:
+  * Might be executed in `BeforeEach` block for other CAO related tests.
+This separate case might be removed

 Checks cluster operator status to be available, not progressing and not degraded.